Dave Ramsey is a world-renown personal finance expert who created 7 baby steps to help people have a roadmap to get their finances in order.

-For 2018 this means contributing up to the legal maximum allowed by the IRS.
-That maximum is $18,500 a year for 401(k)’s and $5,500 a year for IRAs.
+For 2023 this means contributing up to the legal maximum allowed by the IRS.
+That maximum is $22,500 a year for 401(k)’s and $6,500 a year for IRAs.

 Note that those 50 and over can add more cash to retirement accounts.

-- $6,000 to their 401(k)
+- $7,500 to their 401(k)

 - $1,000 to their IRA

 These are called “catch-up” contributions.
 If you can make them, do it.
 Maxing out your retirement investing helps ensure your golden years will be secure.
 The more you save, the more comfortable you’ll be.

-5. Prepare the Kids’ College Funds
+5. Fund Kids’ College